-5.2.7 Lots which include areas described as "pan handles" (lengthy narrow sections leading to a wider development site), shall not be approved by the Subdivision Authority.
-Exceptions to this policy shall be allowed, if in the opinion of the subdivision authority, the proposed subdivision does not interfere with an existing agricultural operation and:

-- (a) The subdivision is to separate an existing farmstead from the balance of the quarter section; and - (b) The lengthy narrow section is directly adjacent to the property line or quarter section line, whichever the case may be; or - (c) The lengthy narrow section is at least 100 m from the property line or quarter section line, whichever the case may be. - 5.2.8 County Council's consideration of Land Use Bylaw amendments for multilot development will include the following criteria: - (a) The site should possess features such as trees, ravines, hilly terrain or other topographical features that would provide an attractive residential environment.
+- 5.2.7 Lots which include areas described as "pan handles" (lengthy narrow sections leading to a wider development site), shall not be approved by the Subdivision Authority.
+Exceptions to this policy shall be allowed, if in the opinion of the Subdivision Authority, the proposed Subdivision does not interfere with an existing agricultural operation and: - (a) The subdivision is to separate an existing farmstead from the balance of the quarter section; and - (b) The lengthy narrow section is directly adjacent to the property line or quarter section line, whichever the case may be; or - (c) The lengthy narrow section is at least 100 m from the property line or quarter section line, whichever the case may be. - 5.2.8 Land Use Bylaw amendments for multi-lot development that will be considered by the County shall include the following criteria: - (a) The site should possess features such as trees, ravines, hilly terrain or other topographical features that would provide an attractive residential environment.
 When the amendment is to allow a currently vacant parcel from a quarter section, the site should not include cultivated land or good quality agricultural land.
-Where a site is fully or partially treed, all possible means will be undertaken to retain the maximum amount of tree cover. - (b) The density of development shall be directly related to the development capability of the land resources, such as potable water supply, topography, vegetation, soil, and drainage.
-In this regard, proponents for multi-lot and residential development may be required to provide the County with an assessment of environmental constraints on the site and the means whereby negative impacts on the natural environment may be mitigated. - (c) Unless the proposed parcel is for the second or third parcel to be subdivided from a quarter section, access to individual lots will be provided by internal roads or service roads developed to standards acceptable to the County, and not directly onto Provincial Highways or County grid roads. - (d) There shall be an adequate supply of potable water for the development as proposed.
+Where a site is fully or partially treed, all possible means will be undertaken to retain the maximum amount of tree cover.

+- (b) The density of development shall be directly related to the development capability of the land resources, such as potable water supply, topography, vegetation, soil, and drainage.
+In this regard, proponents for multi-lot and residential development may be required to provide the County with an assessment of environmental constraints on the site and the means whereby negative impacts on the natural environment may be mitigated. - (c) Unless the proposed parcel is for the second or third or fourth parcel to be subdivided from a quarter section, access to individual lots will be provided by internal roads or service roads developed to standards acceptable to the County, and not directly onto Provincial Highways or County grid roads. - (d) There shall be an adequate supply of potable water for the development as proposed.
 The supply may be provided by wells or by other options, such as by hauling or by communal systems, in accordance with Provincial regulations.
 If the well option is to be considered, the Council will ask that the report required under the Water Act for multi-lot residential subdivisions be provided at the Land Use Bylaw amendment stage for its consideration.
-If the creation or expansion of such systems be undertaken at the developer's cost, and not at the County's cost. - (e) Sanitary sewage shall be treated and/or disposed of in accordance with Provincial requirements.
+If the communal system is to be considered, Council will require that the creation or expansion of such systems be undertaken at the developer's cost, and not at the County's cost. - (e) Sanitary sewage shall be treated and/or disposed of in accordance with Provincial requirements.
 In this regard, the Council will ask that information be provided at the Land Use Bylaw amendment stage for its consideration.
 If a communal system is to be considered, Council will require that the creation or expansion of such systems be undertaken at the developer's cost, and not at the County's cost.